Mapping of Venus: Venera program

 From 1961 to 1984, the Soviet Union developed the Venera probes for surface mapping by radar.
 The Venera 4 (on October 18, 1967) was the first lander to make a soft landing on Venus (also the first for another planetary object).
 The probe operated for about 23 minutes before being destroyed by the Venusian atmosphere.
 The Venera 15 and 16 orbiters returned radar topography images of part of the Venusian surface.

 Magellan mission

 Synthetic Aperture Radar (showing right-looking in this diagram).

-The global surface of Venus was first mapped by the Magellan orbiter during 1990–1991 with 50 km spatial and 100 m vertical resolution.
+The global surface of Venus was fully mapped by the Magellan orbiter during 1990–1991 with 50 km spatial and 100 m vertical resolution.
 During three orbit regimes, the surface images were transmitted back to the Earth.
 These three orbiting motions of the spacecraft are called mapping cycle 1, 2 and 3.